Evágrio Jorge: Views

 To the Hindus of Goa who, perhaps carried by a supposed superiority [of the European], leave the ancestral habits of their land and adopt those of the foreigners, as there is no greater inferiority than to accept all that is imposed on us, without the slightest reflection and criticism!
 Also there is no reason to be ashamed of the dress and the traditions of the country, which are admired all over the world.

 Awards and accolades

-In 1972, Jorge was awarded the Tamrapatra Award for freedom fighters by the Government of India.
+In 1972, Jorge was awarded the Tamrapatra Award for independence activists by the Government of India.
 In 1984, he was posthumously honoured by the Government of Goa, Daman and Diu.

 Works

 Some of Jorge's works include: